radovankavicky/core/README.md

   gives the version number.

+* After VERSION.tex and CITATION.bib are updated with the correct date and version information, `git status` will list them as modified files.
+Use

+      git update-index --assume-unchanged VERSION.tex CITATION.bib

+  to tell git to ignore changes in those files.
+This command can be reversed with

+      git update-index --no-assume-unchanged VERSION.tex CITATION.bib

+  Before checking out commit that predates version 0.3.2 (when placeholders for those files were first added to the repo), you will need to first run the command

+      git checkout -- VERSION.tex CITATION.bib

+  to reset the files.

 * If you do not have `make` and `latexmk` installed, you can run `xelatex` manually from the command line: